-- \$10,000 funding cap over a two-year (104 week) funding period. - Other required costs of training as outlined in the school catalogue are included in the cap. - If the participant qualifies for funding from other sources, reimbursement from these sources will be considered and the level of WIOA funding will be reduced accordingly.
+- \$10,000 funding cap over a two-year (104 week) funding period. - Other required costs of training as outlined in the school catalogue are included in the cap. - If the participant qualifies for funding from other sources, reimbursement from these sources will be considered and the level of WIOA funding will be reduced accordingly. - If WIOA funds and those from other sources are insufficient to cover full tuition and other costs, the provider is required to assess the customer's need and to assist in the arrangement for private funding.

-If WIOA funds and those from other sources are insufficient to cover full tuition and other costs, the provider is required to assess the customer's need and to assist in the arrangement for private funding.
 Labor Market Demand

-• Training must be in a demand occupation within the local labor market, or approved as a Registered Apprenticeship programTraining is oriented to full-time, unsubsidized, permanent employment in the occupation(s) trained for at a competitive wage.
+- Training must be in a demand occupation within the local labor market. - Training is oriented to full-time, unsubsidized, permanent employment in the occupation(s) trained for at a competitive wage.